 WhatsApp finally has a feature that most other messaging apps worldwide have had for ages – desktop apps.
 The Facebook-owned company has released a native desktop app for both Windows and Mac devices.
 As you’d expect, the app supports desktop notifications, and much like the WhatsApp Web, it’s merely an extension of your phone as it mirrors the conversations and messages from your mobile device.

 The new desktop app is available for Windows 8+ and Mac OS 10.9+ and is synced with WhatsApp on your mobile device.
-This means your phone should have active internet connection for the desktop app to work, which is bit of a downer considering other messaging apps like Telegram can work well without that.
+This means your phone should have an active internet connection for the desktop app to work, which is a bit of a downer considering other messaging apps like Telegram can work well without that.

 Download WhatsApp Desktop App

 To get started, one can go to the WhatsApp download center to download the native desktop app for either Windows or Mac.

 Much like the WhatsApp web, after installing the native app, one needs to scan the QR code using the WhatsApp app on your mobile device present under “Settings -> WhatsApp Web”.
 Both UI and UX are precisely the same as the WhatsApp Web app.
 You are allowed to upload a profile photo, change your status message, share photos and record audio messages, but still can’t place a phone call which would have been a killer feature.